Sociology and Criminology BA (Hons)

 Advanced entry to year two:

-Core module are:
+Core modules are:

-You will also choose one option module from our range of humanities subjects.
+You will also choose two option modules from our range of humanities subjects.

 Core modules are